MnCSSJ4x/Distributed-NLP/README.md

 The following are the required dependencies:
 1. Apache Hadoop
 2. OpenNLP files: opennlp-tools-1.9.3.jar and opennlp-en-ud-ewt-pos-1.0-1.9.3.bin for the features like POS tagger and stemmer.
-Also the bin file consist of the pretrained POS tagger.
+Also the bin file consist of the pre-trained POS tagger.

+For a detailed explanation on the approach used please use ``` Readme.pdf ```